SVG improver

 The <defs> section can contain gradients, filters, clip-paths, and other reusable definitions.
 If a definition has an id but that id isn't referenced anywhere else in the document (via url(#id) or xlink:href="#id"), it's dead code and can be removed.
 This is especially common after editing an SVG and removing elements that used the definitions.

-SVG Optimization and Web Performance
+SVG and Web Performance

-In our testing, optimizing SVGs on a typical landing page improved LCP by 50-150ms and reduced total page weight by 15-30%.
+In our testing, improving SVGs on a typical landing page improved LCP by 50-150ms and reduced total page weight by 15-30%.
 These aren't huge numbers individually, but combined with other optimizations, they contribute to a measurably faster user experience.

-SVG vs. Other Image Formats: When to Use What
+SVG vs. Other Image Formats When to Use What

 SVG is the right choice for vector content: icons, logos, illustrations, charts, and diagrams.
 But it doesn't make sense for everything.
 Here's a practical comparison:

-• WebP: Excellent compression for photos and complex raster images.
+• Excellent compression for photos and complex raster images.
 Supported in all modern browsers including Chrome 130+, Firefox, Safari, and Edge.

 Don't use SVG for photographic content or complex textures - the file size will be enormous compared to raster formats.
 Conversely, don't use PNG or WebP for icons and logos when SVG can represent the same image at a fraction of the size with infinite scalability.

-Advanced SVG Optimization Strategies
+Advanced SVG Strategies

 Inline Critical SVGs